kevinkorfmann/cxt/README.md

 </p>

-Checkout the readthedocs for plenty of examples for training, inference and comparisons with other tools.
+Checkout the readthedocs for plenty of examples for training, inference and comparisons with other tools.# cxcld